Jul 11, 2025

 This course focuses on switching technologies and router operations that support small-to-medium business networks and includes wireless local area networks (WLANs) and security concepts.
 Students learn key switching and routing concepts.
 They can perform basic network configuration and troubleshooting, identify, and mitigate LAN security threats, and configure and secure a basic WLAN.
 Students are required to have successfully completed the Introduction and intermediate to Cisco Networks courses prior to beginning the Switching, Routing and Wireless Essentials (SRWE) course.

-Prerequisite CST 09325 with a minimum grade of D-
+Prerequisite Courses: CST 09325 with a minimum grade of D-

 • CST 09435 - Enterprise Networking, Security, and Automation